 Lysefjord is home to the famous Pulpit Rock that we visited by boat during our stay.
 Lysefjord is a place my ancestors must have loved and enjoyed often during their lifetime.

-The Høyland church below was build in 1840 which is the same year my great grandfather, Kristian Thorson, was born in Sporaland to Tore Gunnarson and Karen.
+The Høyland church below was built in 1840 which is the same year my great grandfather, Kristian Thorson, was born in Sporaland to Tore Gunnarson and Karen.
 It is still in use today.
 There has been a church on this site since the 1300’s.
 A medieval church was first, then a wooden church built in 1664 and demolished in 1840.
 Jostein tells of an old, dirt road that was built in the past by farmers in the North Valley which ran to the church and across Sporaland farm near his present day home.
 Traces of that road are still visible.
 This church and/or the earlier one were certainly very important in the lives of my ancestors as well as all those who call the North Valley home.

 As was the Nordic tradition at the time, children took their father’s first name as their surname.
 So Tore Gunnarson’s sons became Thorson and the daughters Thorsdotter.
 And, of course, the Thorson name is what continued after immigration to the US.
 I’m not sure why the last name wasn’t Toreson instead of Thorson but perhaps that was a happenstance of the immigration process.

 My Mom had a wonderful upbringing with great memories of her extended family and a grateful appreciation of her heritage.
-A heritage that was profoundly influenced by a few generations of ancestors who lived and farmed in the North Valley of Rogaland, Norway.
+A heritage profoundly influenced by a few generations of ancestors who lived and farmed in the North Valley of Rogaland, Norway.
 After our recent visit, I’ve now come to a deeper appreciation of the richness of my Norwegian history and the beauty of the land and fjords where my ancestors lived, loved, laughed, danced and sang.

 Reference: Register Report for Gunnar Bendiksson complied by Albert Sturm dated January, 2012